markjoyce1126/U16BookOrganizer2/README.md

 ### Bugs

-- Button to create Temp folder does nothing
+- Button to create Temp folder does nothing - Fixed in U16BookOrganizer2
   - Intended use is to create a temp folder to output the .json file, even if the user doesn't have such a folder on their device
 - The 'Output' and 'Go' buttons are effectively worthless; all work being done by the 'Input' button